concept-plus/fda-go-design/README.md

 * Conduct Design Round 1 testing utilizing paper wireframes of initial designs
 * Conduct Design Round 2 testing utilizing a clickable proto-type
 * Collect participant feedback and provide recommendations to enhance user experience
-* Three individuals participated in a usability test of FDA Go
+* Three individuals participated in a usability test of FDA-GO
 * Participants performed a series of 8 tasks and provided feedback

 ## What Participants Did